jtail/conventions/java/general.md

 each step.

 Note: The same cycle applies to fields, with the addition of step 0: encapsulate all field access in methods.

+#### Usage of TODO comments

+Use TODO style comments mark technical debt items or other originating issues that can't
+Examples:

+    // TODO Convert this function to use java.time instead of joda.time
+    // TODO Add test cases for different timezones
+    // TODO This return point looks unreachable, either add a test that covers it or remove the conditional.

+It is preferred to express the intent by starting a deprecation cycle, however there are cases, when such course of action will cause explosive growth of changeset size.

 #### @Override on deprecated methods indicates implementation is not safe to remove